Take Action for Oregon's Wolves This Year

 Wolves in Oregon: Gray wolves (Canis lupus) were once common in Oregon, occupying most of the state.
 However, due to a deliberate effort to eradicate the species, wolves were regionally extinct by the late 1940s and remained so for over half a century.
 After a hard-fought legal settlement, Oregon’s fragile wolf recovery is back on track under the most progressive wolf conservation plan in the country.
 We now have a population of 110 wolves – however, many of those are isolated in the northeast corner of Oregon.
 (For more info, click here.)

-ESA Status: The Federal Endangered Species Act (ESA) is much more protective than the State ESA and trumps Oregon state law.
+ESA Status: The Federal Endangered Species Act (ESA) is much more protective than the State ESA and supersedes Oregon state law.
 At the moment, wolves are only federally protected in the western part of Oregon.
-In 2011, wolves were stripped of Federal protections in Eastern Oregon and addtionally stripped of State protections in 2015.
+In 2011, wolves were prematurely stripped of Federal protections in Eastern Oregon.
+Subsequently, in 2015, the Oregon Fish and Wildlife Commission voted to remove state ESA protections from wolves across the entire state; a decision which was not supported by conservation organizations nor a majority of scientists.

 What We Are Doing: Here at Oregon Wild, we are redoubling our efforts to ensure science and 21st century American conservation values get an equal hearing.
 We strongly encourage the majority of citizens who value native wildlife to speak as loudly and regularly as those who are stuck in an 19th century mindset.
 We are currently attending ODFW Commission meetings, testifying at these meetings, writing letters to our elected officials, lobbying legislators, organizing training sessions for community activists, analyzing science, facilitating outreach and conducting media interviews.